 Practice Philosophy Statement

 Plastic Surgery is an important personal decision and event in your life.
-Enhancing and improving your natural assets is the objective of plastic surgery, so procedures are designed specifically around your needs and desires, keeping in mind what is appropriate for you.
+Enhancing and improving your natural assets is the objective of plastic surgery, so procedures are designed specifically around your needs and desires, while still keeping in mind what is appropriate for you.

 Diplomate, American Board of Plastic Surgery – 1994